seraphmoe/seraph.moe/README.md

 ## Support

-For support, contact @qtpy.dev on Bluesky.
+For support, contact @seraph.moe on Bluesky.